 Furthermore; 'According to Lenin, socialism & democracy are indivisible....
 The essence of perestroika lies in the fact that it unites socialism with democracy & revives the Leninist concept of socialist construction both in theory & in practice.
 We want more socialism &, therefore, more democracy.'

 - Mikhail Gorbachev

-Here's the UK's favourite socialist of recent times, aristocrat Tony Benn's thoughts on the issue;
+Here's one of the UK's favourite socialist sons, aristocrat Tony Benn's thoughts on the issue;

 So what can we glean with certainty about democracy from the above?